Lego DC Super-Villains: Plot

 After gathering more forces, the alliance tricks Johnny Quick into revealing the Syndicate's plans on camera.
 Lois broadcasts the footage worldwide, turning the public against the Syndicate.
-Upon defeating and sending the Syndicate back to Earth-3, the alliance focus on finding the last piece of the Equation.
-Batman soon discovers it to have been inside a Mother Box that Harley stole from Wayne Tech, until the Rookie inadvertently absorbed it while sending the Crime Syndicate back to Earth-3.
-Learning that Darkseid is sending his forces to Earth to track it down, the alliance attempts to protect the Rookie, but they are captured and taken to Apokolips, forcing the League and the Legion to mount a rescue mission.
-Though the Rookie is rescued, Darkseid absorbs the last piece of the Equation.
-However, it proves ineffective as it was altered by the physiology of the Rookie, who is now revealed to hail from Earth-3.
-The Rookie then uses the Anti-Life Equation to defeat Darkseid and alter his and his forces' psyches, making them kind.
-Though Luthor attempts to abandon them again and take over Earth, the alliance manages to restore Apokolips to its original location and return home.
-The Rookie is then given the chance to join the Justice League as a superhero, or to continue working for the Legion of Doom as a supervillain; the choice made is left up to the player.
+As the alliance defeats and sends the Syndicate back to Earth-3, Batman discovers the last piece of the Equation to have been inside a Mother Box, which Harley stole from Wayne Tech and which the Rookie inadvertently absorbed while sending the Syndicate to Earth-3.
+Learning that Darkseid is sending his forces to Earth, the alliance attempts to protect the Rookie, but they are captured and taken to Apokolips, forcing the League and the Legion to mount a rescue mission.
+While the Rookie is saved, Darkseid absorbs the last piece of the Equation; however, it proves ineffective, as it was altered by the physiology of the Rookie, who is revealed to also hail from Earth-3.

-If the player chooses to join the Justice League, Luthor will express disappointment at the Rookie for betraying him even though the Joker reminds Luthor that he tried to send the Rookie to the other side of the universe twice.
-Livewire then uses her ability to blind the Justice League and the Rookie so the villains can make their escape.
-The Rookie then joins the Justice League to chase down the villains.

-If the player decides to join The Legion of Doom, the Joker suggests that the Rookie become their new leader as Luthor can no longer be trusted.
-The Rookie then teleports the villains away with Batman stating that he hates it when he's right.
-The Legion is then teleported to safety so they can resume their criminal activities.
+After the Rookie uses the Equation to defeat Darkseid and alter his and his forces' psyches, making them kind, Luthor betrays the group again and attempts to abandon them on Apokolips.
+His plan fails as the alliance restores Apokolips to its original location and returns to Earth, where they confront Luthor.
+The Rookie is then given a choice to join the Justice League as a hero, or continue working for the Legion of Doom as a villain.
+If the player chooses to have the Rookie join the League, Luthor expresses disappointment at their betrayal, only for the Joker to remind Luthor of his attempt to trap them on Apokolips.
+The villains then escape as the League, including the Rookie, prepare to pursue them.
+Alternatively, if the Rookie sides with the Legion, Batman will lament that his suspicions about the Rookie were right, before the villains escape to resume their criminal activities.

-In a post-credits scene, the angry Anti-Monitor arrives on Apokolips to find all its occupants still under the effect of the Rookie's powers, and proceeds to attack Darkseid, having been disgusted by his kindness.
+In a post-credits scene, the Anti-Monitor arrives on Apokolips to find its occupants still under the effect of the Rookie's powers, where he proceeds to attack Darkseid, disgusted at his kindness.

 Development

 The game was leaked by Walmart Canada in May 2018.
 Warner Bros.
 Interactive Entertainment announced the title officially on 30 May 2018.
-Game director Arthur Parsons revealed that the concept of a super villain themed game dates back in 2008's Lego Batman: The Videogame, with featured levels based on a villain's point of view of the story.
+Game director Arthur Parsons revealed that the concept of a supervillain-themed game dates back to 2008's Lego Batman: The Videogame, which featured levels based on the villains' point of view in the story.